comrumino/cpp-coursework/notes.md

 * clash, two incompatible declarations within the same scope
 * pre-conditions, function argument requirements to run properly (doc if always good arguments, not too slow, not too complicated).
 * post-conditions, the promis of what is returned
-* invariant, a set of constraints which make the state valid (a rule for object value)
+* invariant, a rules/statement which is always true
 * state, the value of an object
 * valid state, the idea of a valid value
 * lvalues persist and rvalues are ephemeral